Creating Risk Management Metrics that Matter

 When you adopt this risk management approach, you focus on the issues that pose the biggest danger to the business.
 Only by doing so can security teams ensure that they’re focusing their limited resources on the efforts that matter most.
 That way, they can effectively track and make progress towards the ultimate goal: reducing the likelihood of a security incident that would hurt the business.

-Before we keep going, here’s a few key definitions:
+Before we keep going, here’s a few key definitions on risk vs threat vs vulnerability:

 - Risk.
 Risk is a calculation of the probable frequency and magnitude of a future loss.